chris-durbin/opera-rtc-s1-browse/README.md

 ```bash
 python -m opera_rtc_s1_browse --help
 ```
-These options allow you to specify your Earthdata Login credentials and the AWS S3 bucket path where the browse image will be uploaded.
+These options allow you to specify an AWS S3 bucket path where the browse image will be uploaded.

 ## Setup
 ## Installation